If you have a disability you may be able to receive Government support through the National Disability Insurance Scheme (NDIS).

 To meet the NDIS eligibility requirements:

 You must be living with a disability that affects your ability to perform everyday activities.
-The condition needs to be recognised under NDIS as needing ‘reasonable and necessary supports’; OR; You are a child under the age of 6 with a developmental delay that can be reduced by early intervention supports.
+The condition needs to be recognised under the NDIS as needing ‘reasonable and necessary supports’ OR you must be a child under the age of six with a developmental delay that can be reduced by early intervention supports

 Explaining the requirements

 Under the NDIS access requirements if you are over the age of 65, then you are not eligible to apply for NDIS support.
-This is because according to the NDIS, they are “part of a broader system of support in Australia, [and] people over 65 should access the aged care system.”
+This is because according to the NDIS principles, the scheme is “part of a broader system of support in Australia, [and] people over 65 should access the aged care system.”

 However, if you started receiving NDIS supports before turning 65, you can continue to receive them once you turn 65 and beyond.